 - Hurricane of Puns: The Condiment King only has one scene, but he slips in about a half-dozen condiment-related puns in that short time.
-Given that he was a comedian beforehand, it sort of makes sense, actually.
+Given that he is a comedian, it sort of makes sense, actually.

 - Malicious Misnaming: More disdainful than outright malicious, and apparently intended to bring the Condiment King to his senses by pointing out how utterly ridiculous and non-threatening he looks:

-- More Than Mind Control: Invoked by Robin, after he got slapped by Mega Mom after he painfully removed the chip from her.Mega Mom: (slaps Robin) That hurt!
+- More Than Mind Control: Invoked by Robin, after he gets slapped by Mighty Mom after he painfully removes the chip from her.Mighty Mom/Lisa Lorraine: [slaps Robin] That hurt!
 Don't worry, I'm back to normal.

 Robin: Who can tell?

-- No Celebrities Were Harmed: The Packrat and Mega Mom are pretty clearly based on Jerry Lewis and Roseanne Barr.
+- No Celebrities Were Harmed: The Packrat and Mighty Mom are pretty clearly based on Jerry Lewis and Roseanne Barr.

-- Skewed Priorities: When Robin holds Mega Mom on the floor to remove the chip, she complains that she just cleaned the floor.
+- Skewed Priorities: When Robin holds Mighty Mom on the floor to remove the chip, she complains that she just cleaned the floor.

 - Talk to the Fist:Condiment King: What's this?
 Ah, the Big Bad Bat Guy.
 I knew you'd ketchup to me sooner or later.
 How I've relished this meeting.
 You, the Dynamic Dark Knight, versus me, the Conceptual Condiment King!
 Come Batman, let's see if you can cut the mustard.

-Batman: (Batman delivers a single punch to CK's stomach) Quiet!
+Batman: [delivers a single punch to CK's stomach] Quiet!